isteps-sps-lab/bf-im/docs/architecture.md

 !!! info
     In this deployment version, the only external dependencies that is available only in a private registry is *models*.
 The *models* image is provided and maintained by Holonix (HOL) within the Better Factory project.

-The *im* component allows users to easily define intervention rules to orchestrate a production system.
-The component monitors the status of the worker-factory ecosystem in real-time, by elaborating data from sensors, machines, workers monitoring systems, ERP, and more.
-The set of intervention rules are known to the *im*, which decides which is the best one to trigger.

 ## Dependencies

 ### middleware